-While we incorporate digital citizenship into our school days and vocabulary, the iPad is certainly a portal to explore the world, and parents are encouraged to monitor their children's use of the device at home.
-While student usage is carefully monitored at school, parents are responsible for ensuring internet safety at home.
-These tips may assist parents in utilizing iPad devices effectively and responsibly:
+The device is certainly a portal to explore the world, and parents are encouraged to monitor their children's use of the device at home.
+While student usage is carefully monitored at school, parents are responsible for ensuring Internet safety at home.
+These tips may assist parents in utilizing devices effectively and responsibly:

 - a.
-Guide iPad exploration: Establish procedures for your child's iPad use at home.
-Discuss issues like these with your child: - Timeframes for using the device--determine when and how long it is reasonable for your child to use his or her iPad. - Personal information--discuss what personal information your child should share online. - Digital citizenship--discuss how to treat others with respect in cyberspace. - Location--consider allowing the iPad to be used in a common area so you can monitor your child. - b.
-Investigate parental controls: Consider activating parental controls on your child's iPad.
+Guide device exploration: Establish procedures for your child's device use at home.
+Discuss issues like these with your child: - Timeframes for using the device--determine when and how long it is reasonable for your child to use his or her device. - Personal information-discuss what personal information your child should share online. - Digital citizenship--discuss how to treat others with respect in cyberspace. - Location--consider allowing the device to be used in a common area so you can monitor your child. - b.
+Investigate parental controls: Consider activating parental controls on your child's device.
 Your home Internet service provider may have a content filter that you can enable to block certain websites.
 Contact your Internet service provider for more details.